Events

 PWUMC has traditionally set aside one Saturday of each month as a day to serve together.
 Serving together as a church is an amazing opportunity to bless others and be blessed by going out into our community to show the love of Christ in real and tangible ways.

-If you have questions or concerns about specific volunteer locations, please contact Brandi Molina, director of Missions.
+If you have questions or concerns about specific volunteer locations, please contact Brandi Molina, Director of Missions.

 Register for your project below!
 Volunteers meet at their respective serve location on Saturday morning.